 In June 2018, the Governmental Accounting Standards Board adopted Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period.
 This statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
 This statement is required for financial statements beginning after December 15, 2020.
-The Council has not determined the impact, if any, that GASB 89 will have on the financial statements.
+Implementation of Statement No. 89 did not have a significant impact on the financial statements.